William W. George

-Bill George is a professor of management practice at Harvard Business School, where he has taught leadership since 2004, and the former chairman and chief executive officer of Medtronic.
-He is the author of four best-selling books: Authentic Leadership, True North: Discover Your Authentic Leadership; Finding Your True North: A Personal Guide; and 7 Lessons for Leading in Crisis.
-True North Groups: A Powerful Path to Personal and Leadership Development, his most recent book, was published in September 2011.
-Professor George is currently the faculty chair of HBS’s Executive Education program Authentic Leadership Development and co-chair of Leading Global Enterprises.
+Bill George is Professor of Management Practice at Harvard Business School, where he has taught leadership since 2004, and the former Chair and Chief Executive Officer of Medtronic.
+He is the author of four best-selling books: Authentic Leadership; True North: Discover Your Authentic Leadership; Finding Your True North; and 7 Lessons for Leading in Crisis.
+His most recent book, True North Groups, was published in September 2011.
+Professor George is faculty chair of HBS’s executive education program Authentic Leadership Development and co-chair of Leading Global Enterprises.

 He joined Medtronic in 1989 as President and Chief Operating Officer, was Chief Executive Officer from 1991-2001, and Chairman of the Board from 1996 to 2002.
 Earlier in his career, he was an executive with Honeywell and Litton Industries and served in the U.S. Department of Defense.
-Mr. George currently serves as a director of ExxonMobil and Goldman Sachs, and also recently served on the board of Novartis and Target.
-He is also currently a trustee of Carnegie Endowment for International Peace, World Economic Forum USA and the Guthrie Theater.
+Mr. George currently serves as a director of ExxonMobil, Goldman Sachs, Mayo Clinic, and also recently served on the board of Novartis and Target.
+He is a director of Minnesota’s Destination Medical Center Corporation, World Economic Forum USA, and the Guthrie Theater.
 He has served as chair of the board of Allina Health System, Abbott-Northwestern Hospital, United Way of the Greater Twin Cities, and Advamed.

 Mr. George received his BSIE with high honors from Georgia Tech, his MBA with high distinction from Harvard University, where he was a Baker Scholar.
 He is a member of National Academy of Engineering and has received honorary PhDs from Georgia Tech, University of St. Thomas, Augsburg College, and Bryant University.
-During 2002-03 he was professor at IMD International and Ecole Polytechnique in Lausanne, Switzerland, and executive-in-residence at Yale School of Management.
+During 2002-03 he was professor at IMD International and Ecole Polytechnique in Lausanne, Switzerland, and executive-in-residence at Yale School of Management in 2003.